Summary

 The 5 Hidden Energy Blocks

 These five patterns account for the most common reasons a home feels off.
-Each carries a distinct felt quality, a recognizable spatial signature, and a concrete 10-minute shift you can apply today.
+Each carries a distinct felt quality and a recognizable spatial signature.
+Each one also connects to something deeper.
+How your space feels day to day is often a direct reflection of how a key area of your life is functioning.
 Walk through your space as you read and trust your first response to each one.

 Block #1: The Drain